biztos/greenhead/README.md

 ### Plug-ins

-First hard thing is the plug-in thing considering no dynamic loading in Go.
+First hard thing is the plug-in plan considering no dynamic loading in Go.
 Probably acceptable to have a registry of these which is compiled and then set up which funcs are available, with default rigging to do that via a TOML file.